lzl7/machine-learning-notes/machine-learning/nlp-pretrain-model-evolution.md

 - Not able to distinguish the same word, different semantics.

+*Implement tech*

+- Negative Sampling:
+  - Instead of finding the most posibility word from the whole dictionary list, for a given word randomly sample other noise words

+- Hierarchical Softmax
+  - Dramatically reduce the complexity from O(n) to O(logn)
+  - It uses the binary tree, where leaves represent probabilities of words

 ### ELMO (Embedding from language Models)

 The core difference in ELMO is about deep contextualized: deep and context.
 The word embedding previous is static, after training the word representation is frozon and will NOT change in different contexts.